peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 The closest 64-bit floating-point number to this value.
 The return value can be positive infinity or negative infinity if this value exceeds the range of a 64-bit floating point number.

+### ToEDecimal

+    public PeterO.Numbers.EDecimal ToEDecimal(
+        PeterO.Numbers.EContext ctx);

+Converts this rational number to a decimal number and rounds the result to the given precision.

+<b>Parameters:</b>

+ * <i>ctx</i>: A PrecisionContext object.

+<b>Returns:</b>

+An arbitrary-precision decimal.

+### ToEDecimal

+    public PeterO.Numbers.EDecimal ToEDecimal();

+Converts this rational number to a decimal number.

+<b>Returns:</b>

+The exact value of the rational number, or not-a-number (NaN) if the result can't be exact because it has a nonterminating decimal expansion.

+### ToEDecimalExactIfPossible

+    public PeterO.Numbers.EDecimal ToEDecimalExactIfPossible(
+        PeterO.Numbers.EContext ctx);

+Converts this rational number to a decimal number, but if the result would have a nonterminating decimal expansion, rounds that result to the given precision.

+<b>Parameters:</b>

+ * <i>ctx</i>: A precision context object to control the precision.
+The rounding and exponent range settings of this context are ignored.
+This context will be used only if the exact result would have a nonterminating decimal expansion.
+If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null, in which case this method is the same as ToExtendedDecimal.

+<b>Returns:</b>

+An arbitrary-precision decimal.

+### ToEFloat

+    public PeterO.Numbers.EFloat ToEFloat(
+        PeterO.Numbers.EContext ctx);

+Converts this rational number to a binary number and rounds the result to the given precision.

+<b>Parameters:</b>

+ * <i>ctx</i>: A PrecisionContext object.

+<b>Returns:</b>

+An arbitrary-precision binary float.

+### ToEFloat

+    public PeterO.Numbers.EFloat ToEFloat();

+Converts this rational number to a binary number.

+<b>Returns:</b>

+The exact value of the rational number, or not-a-number (NaN) if the result can't be exact because it has a nonterminating binary expansion.

+### ToEFloatExactIfPossible

+    public PeterO.Numbers.EFloat ToEFloatExactIfPossible(
+        PeterO.Numbers.EContext ctx);

+Converts this rational number to a binary number, but if the result would have a nonterminating binary expansion, rounds that result to the given precision.

+<b>Parameters:</b>

+ * <i>ctx</i>: A precision context object to control the precision.
+The rounding and exponent range settings of this context are ignored.
+This context will be used only if the exact result would have a nonterminating binary expansion.
+If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null, in which case this method is the same as ToExtendedFloat.

+<b>Returns:</b>

+An arbitrary-precision binary float.

 ### ToEInteger

     public PeterO.Numbers.EInteger ToEInteger();